 Our immigration lawyer in Czech Republic can help foreigners who want to obtain the Czech citizenship by marriage with in-depth advice on the legal procedure one should follow after the wedding took place.
 If you have not yet married your future Czech spouse and you are interested in getting married in this country, you can also rely on our lawyer for advice on the procedures and the documents you should prepare if the event will be registered with the Czech institutions.

-What is the process of obtaining the Czech citizenship by marriage?
+What is the process of obtaining the Czech citizenship by marriage in 2021?

 If you are a foreigner interested in moving to Czech Republic on a permanent basis and getting married with your partner who is a Czech national it is necessary to know that you can easily conclude the marriage ceremony as civil procedure or as a wedding ceremony, depending on your wishes.